More than half of leaders have an employee recognition problem on their hands. Are you one of them?

 Creating a Culture of Appreciation

 Employee recognition and appreciation shouldn’t just be celebrated on a singular day at a company.
 So much so, companies like Zoom are rejecting the idea altogether.
 “The concept of Employee Appreciation Day is contrary to how we treat and engage with our employees.
 We do everything we can to show our appreciation for them every single day,” Heather Swan, Chief Happiness Officer, tells Forbes.
 Zoom even has a “Happiness Crew” of 100 volunteers who bring joy to workers throughout the company each day.
 This mindset has helped the business become one of the top workplaces in the U.S. with the happiest employees.

 Openly practicing gratitude, equipping, celebrating individuality, and empowering employees to recognize their peers creates a culture of gratitude and appreciation.
 When you do this as a leader, you’re building the framework for a stronger, happier team of people who love their job and feel more connected to one another.
 In addition, it’s incredibly rewarding for you as an employer or leader to know you are creating a healthy workplace that people truly love being a part of.

-With that being said, how do you plan on continuing to recognize and appreciate your people?
+With that being said, how do you plan on giving your team members employee recognition?